oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-robot-flow/create-robot-flow.md

 4. On the **RPA Smart Recording** panel, click on **Begin Recording**.

+---
+    We will now click on field elements to generate associated Actions in the robot flow.

 5. Hover the mouse over the **User ID** field until it lights-up green, and click it.
 ![Select browser tab](images/robot-designer_smart-record_select-user-id.png " ")